jsoma/mapsheet/README.md

 # **Mapsheet.js**

 **Mapsheet.js** makes an interactive map out of a Google Spreadsheet.
-It depends on [Tabletop.js](http://github.com/jsoma/tabletop) and whatever map provider you're using.
+It depends on [Tabletop.js](http://github.com/jsoma/tabletop) and whatever map provider you're using (supports Leaflet, Google Maps, Mapbox (the pre-Leaflet version!), and MapQuest).

 It is also dead simple.

-*Optional:* Mapsheet supports [Handlebars](http://handlebarsjs.com) for info window templates.
+*Optional but fun:* Mapsheet supports [Handlebars](http://handlebarsjs.com) for info window templates.

-**NOTE: Mapsheet is still under heavy development (if you can call it that).**

 ## So how do I do this?